-Young acute lymphoblastic leukemia survivor benefits from childhood
+Young acute lymphoblastic leukemia survivor benefits from childhood cancer programs

 When Elijah “Eli” Delgado first started experiencing stomach pain, doctors told his mom, Leanne, it was most likely a gastrointestinal issue.
 She knew it had to be more than that because stomach problems runs in the family and Eli’s symptoms were different than those of his older brother.

 “As a parent, you have that gut feeling you know something’s wrong with your child,” Leanne says.